Tritibellum/minimal-nvidia-gentoo/README.md

 ## SHORT DESCRIPTION

-this is my minimal nvidia gpu + amd cpu gentoo configuration files, with the main objetive of heavily slimming down gentoo in number of portage packages and performance.
+this is my minimal nvidia gpu + amd cpu gentoo configuration files, with the main objetive of heavily slimming down gentoo in number of portage packages, memory usage and performance.

 ### shoutout page
-shoutout to [RusselsTeap0t](https://www.reddit.com/r/Gentoo/comments/150r74m/guide_hyprland_nvidia_extremely_minimal_gentoo/
-) for making a minimal nvidia gentoo guide (beware that the guide is for **intel cpu** users!)

-shoutout to [FictitiousExistence](https://gitlab.com/fictitiousexistence-public/dinit-gentoo/) for having most of the dinit services for gentoo (in case you're looking for services, go to that link)
+shoutout to [RusselsTeap0t](https://www.reddit.com/r/Gentoo/comments/150r74m/guide_hyprland_nvidia_extremely_minimal_gentoo/) for making a minimal nvidia hyprland gentoo guide (beware that the guide is for **intel cpu** users!) shoutout to [FictitiousExistence](https://gitlab.com/fictitiousexistence-public/dinit-gentoo/) for having most of the dinit services for gentoo (in case you're looking for services, go to that link)

 ## TODO